Do Costs Matter?

 Star managers are a myth

 Even if there are such things as "better managed funds", the average investor has no chance of ever identifying what they are.
 So he might as well pick on the basis of the one thing he does know, which is costs.

 It's hard to discover what the costs of a fund are.
 They comprise more than just the investment management fees (which have to be declared).
 Find out more in Costs Unwrapped.

 Certainly one item never included in these figures is the cost of dealing within the fund.
 This has been estimated to be 1.7% each year for the average fund, on top of everything else.
+Which is a reason why you should think twice about choosing a fund whose claim to above-average performance is based on active trading.
 Read more in Portfolio Turnover.